 There has always been a lot of pressure on firstborn children, as they were often expected to care for the family property or business in order to ensure stability within the community.
 Even in modern society, the firstborn usually receives the most attention and the most responsibility.

 For all those reasons (and more, we're sure), the final plague, the Death of the Firstborns, was the most devastating (even though people had died in, or as a result of, the other plagues).
-The Death of the Firstborns was also the first plague during which the Israelites needed to take an active role in order not to be affected (marking their doorposts with blood).
+The Death of the Firstborns was also the only plague during which the Israelites needed to take an active role in order not to be affected (marking their doorposts with blood).

 While Passover is a commemoration of the story of the Exodus, there is also a special Fast of the Firstborn, which is observed on the 14th of Nisan, the day before the first seder.* It is observed only by the firstborn.
 This includes minors--except that, halachically, minors (under the age of bar/bat mitzvah) are not supposed to fast.
 Therefore, it has become the accepted practice that the firstborn’s father fasts instead.